0x5424/draw-32/docs/README.md

 <!-- ## Usage -->

 ## Browser Support
 Currently, the app is targeting browsers in environments with full keyboard access.
-Namely, it currently depends on the *arrow keys* to modify some form values.

 Depending on the complexity of the desired image and canvas size, browsers/tablets will naturally be a better fit for using the software.
 Long-term, the SPA aims to support a touch/stylus "artist mode", intended to abstract away the internals surrounding cursor, rotation, etc[^1]--providing more creative freedom to artists.